 Many businesses that have made the jump to cloud-based services ask this question, and it’s a good one.

 Why keep spending money on on-premise security when you’re already paying Microsoft, Amazon, or some other company to host your IT services and keep your information secure?
 For some small businesses, the idea of getting rid of the firewall and saving money on cyber-security is one of the big draws of switching to the cloud in the first place.

 In addition to making documents and services more accessible to your team, the cloud improves overall security, and your service level agreement with Amazon, Microsoft, or a private cloud should specify that.

-So do you really need a firewall?
+So do you really need a firewall for small business operations?
 Yeah, I’m afraid you do.